Rachel Homan stays perfect at Players' Championship with 7-4 win over Wrana | TSN

 Homan's Ottawa rink had back-to-back one-point steals in the sixth and seventh ends to come out on top in what had been a back-and-forth affair up to that point.
 Wrana fell to 2-1.

-Homan improved to 3-0, which was tied for first in the women's standings with Silvana Tirinzoni.
-The Swiss skip was slated to face Kerri Einarson of Gimli, Man., in Thursday's second draw.
+Homan improved to 3-0, which was good for second in the women's standings behind Silvana Tirinzoni.
+The Swiss skip improved to 4-0 with a 7-3 win over Kerri Einarson of Gimli, Man., in Thursday's second draw.

 In other Draw 8 results, Edmonton's Brendan Bottcher (1-2) rode a three-point fifth end to a 5-3 win over Scotland's Bruce Mouat (2-1), Scotland's Ross Whyte scored five over the first two ends in a 7-2 win over Winnipeg's Matt Dunstone (1-2) and Kim Eunjung (2-1) posted an 8-1 rout of Gim Eun-ji (2-1) in a showdown of South Korean squads.